Justin Bailey (basketball): Final season

 In 2012, Bailey returned to New Zealand for one final season, this time joining the Harbour Heat.
 He won Player of the Week honors for Round 10 after scoring a season-high 33 points on May 2 against the Manawatu Jets, and 18 points on May 5 also against the Jets.
 The Heat finished in last place with a 3–13 record.
 He appeared in all 16 games, averaging 18.1 points, 3.4 rebounds, 3.9 assists and 2.1 steals per game.

 Post-playing career

 In 2016, Bailey returned to New Zealand and was appointed team manager of the New Zealand Breakers.
 The following year, he played for the Super City Rangers' pre-season squad.
 He later became a mathematics teacher at Long Bay College in Auckland.

 Bailey served as an assistant coach with the Otago Nuggets during the 2020 New Zealand NBL season, helping them win the championship.
 He returned to the Nuggets as an assistant in 2022 and helped guide them to another championship.
 That same year, he served as an assistant coach with the New Zealand under-18 team.

 Bailey joined the Auckland Tuatara as an assistant coach for the 2025 New Zealand NBL season.
-He is set to re-join the Tuatara as assistant for the 2026 season.
+He was initially slated to re-join the Tuatara as assistant for the 2026 season, but was ultimately not part of the coaching staff list at the start of the season.